heliohackweek/heliohackweek.github.io/README.md

 ## Overview

-This is the website for the ICESat-2 hackweek.
+This is the website for the Helio Hackweek 2020 (HW20).